Decking Your Halls Doesn’t Have To Cost A Fortune

 Before you turn off your holiday lights, consider using LED lights as an alternative.
 LEDs consume less electricity than the traditional lightbulbs you find in holiday strands.
 They’re much less expensive to run for the duration of the season.
 They also have other advantages, including:

 Need a new outlet to power your holiday lights?
-Call [apower] at [phone-no] to schedule an appointment.
+Call APower Electric Service at (720) 364-8616 to schedule an appointment.